 Make the avoidance industry report its own inventions

 The single most powerful closure is one no US administration has ever fielded, though the United Kingdom (DOTAS) and the European Union (DAC6) both run versions of it: an Advisor Disclosure and Promoter Liability regime.
 Promoters, counsel, and advisors must report any scheme bearing statutory avoidance hallmarks within 30 days of first marketing it.
-Each scheme receives a registration number that filers must carry on their returns, so a structure is identified before a single dollar moves through it.
+Each scheme receives a registration number that filers must carry on their returns, so a structure is identified before a single dollar moves through it — and the population of every scheme is known the day it is classified.

 Below the headline regime, the surface is closed pathway by pathway.
 Each is an old route — and the block that ends it.